DarwinniwraD/Seattle-movement--1999--visualization/README.md

 # googlegeo-chart
-# it was a location oriented protests map for Seattle WTO, using Google Charts.
+# it was a protest map oriented location for Seattle WTO 1999, using Google Charts.